assiist-team/1584-inventory/dev_docs/DATA_MODEL_STANDARDIZATION_PLAN.md

 - Define validation queries and spot checks (sample counts per status, date ranges, and money totals).

 5) Update Firestore Rules and Indexes
-- Update `firestore.rules` to authorize new fields and enforce invariants (e.g., `createdAt` server-only).
+- Update `firestore.rules` to authorize new fields and enforce invariants (e.g., server-only for created timestamps).
-- Add or update indexes required by the new `status`/date fields or queries relying on `occurredAt`.
+- Add or update indexes required by the new `status`/date fields or queries relying on `transaction_date`.

 6) UI/Service Refactors
 - Update TypeScript types in `src/types/` to reflect canonical fields only.